 Can Dogs Talk To Each Other?

-The higher the pitch or volume, the higher the level of emotion.
+The higher the pitch or volume of the bark, the higher the level of emotion.
 A low-pitched bark or growl means anger and aggression.
-This is also their way of sending threats towards the other dog.
+It’s their way of telling other dogs to keep their distance.

 Sometimes, you’ll hear your dog make short bursts of barking.
 It is their way of telling other dogs, “I see you!”
 When your dog barks steadily with playful wagging of the tail, it is an invitation to other canines to be their companion.